Susan Brooks

 She was a candidate to replace Mike Pence in the 2016 Indiana gubernatorial election after he withdrew from the race to be Donald Trump's running mate in the 2016 U.S. presidential election.
 However, Indiana Republicans gave the nomination to Eric Holcomb, Indiana's lieutenant governor and Pence's second in command during his administration, who was then elected governor.
 In the 116th Congress, she was a co-chair of the House moderate Republican faction, the Tuesday Group, alongside John Katko and Fred Upton.
 She is also recruitment chair for the National Republican Congressional Committee.

 On June 14, 2019, Brooks announced that she would not run for reelection to the U.S. House of Representatives in 2020.

 Early life, education, and early law career

 Brooks was born to Robert and Marilyn Wiant in Fort Wayne, Indiana.
-She was raised in Fort Wayne and graduated from Homestead High School.
+She was raised in Fort Wayne and graduated from Homestead High School in 1978.
 She earned a B.A. degree from Miami University, Ohio, where she was a part of the sorority Alpha Omicron Pi, and her J.D. degree from the Indiana University Robert H. McKinney School of Law.
 She practiced criminal defense law from 1985 to 1997.

 Deputy Mayor of Indianapolis (1998–1999)

-She was appointed by Mayor Steve Goldsmith in 1998 to be deputy mayor.
+She was appointed by Mayor Stephen Goldsmith in 1998 to be deputy mayor.
 She monitored the police, fire, and emergency response activities.
 She focused on crime, the criminal justice system, and social welfare issues.

 She served on the following boards: